 Contact your local council to find out whether your child qualifies and how to apply:

-Many local councils give grants for school clothing, including PE kit, to families on a low income.
+Many local councils give grants for school clothing, including PE kits, to families on a low income.
+If your council does not offer help, you can ask your child’s school.

 School travel costs